BenedictThompson/SegwitVanity/README.md

-  SigVanity
+SegwitVanity
 ===========

+## Warning: Segwit Support is currently 'Work in Progress' and not ready for use.

-SigVanity is a P2SH address wallet generator fully written in python.
+SegwitVanity is a P2SH-P2WPKH address wallet generator fully written in python.

 * Pure Python code
 * Cross-platform code